-In the USA, Panzi Foundation USA works to raise awareness about the crisis in Congo and the scourge of violence against women more broadly.
+In the USA, Panzi Foundation aims to raise awareness about the crisis in Congo and the scourge of violence against women more broadly.
 We work to help organize and activate individuals and groups in effective advocacy campaigns in support of policies that can help end the conflicts at the root of this violence.
-Panzi Foundation USA will continue to use its platform to strengthen Dr. Mukwege's voice and to help position Panzi Hospital and Foundation's doctors, nurses, and other practitioners as thought-leaders and experts.
+The organization will continue to use its platform to strengthen Dr. Mukwege's voice and to help position Panzi Hospital and Foundation's doctors, nurses, and other practitioners as thought-leaders and experts.